 For the past 15 years my focus has been on containerised water treatment plants for mainly mining applications.

-Based in Thailand, MorWater can offer containerised or packaged water treatment plants, built to the required standards or specifications by partnering with local Thai Georg Fisher distributor Vicchi Engineering in Bangkok.
+Based in Thailand, MorWater can offer premium containerised or packaged water treatment plants by partnering with local Thai Georg Fischer distributor Vicchi Engineering in Bangkok.

 Both GF and Grundfos Thailand have shown support for my vision and offered generous OEM pricing to help keep initial pricing competitive.